Current as of August 2023 | Download print version (in PDF)

 Although the Constitutional Court revoked several articles under the Law on Societal Organizations pertaining to the categorization of an organization as national, provincial, or local, and the obligation to register, the Minister of Home Affairs has revived these articles through Regulation No. 57 of 2017 on Registration and Information System Management for Societal Organizations.

-The 2004 Law amending the 2001 Law on Foundations in 2004 provides a more explicit provision prohibiting foundations in Indonesia from directly conducting any business activities (Law No. 28 of 2004 amending the Law on Foundations Article 3(1) (Elucidation)).
+The 2004 Law amending the 2001 Law on Foundations in 2004 more explicitly prohibits foundations in Indonesia from directly conducting any business activities (Law No. 28 of 2004 amending the Law on Foundations Article 3(1) (Elucidation)).

 Before the enactment of the 2008 Law, additional tax incentives were set up on an ad hoc basis.
-As but one example, the Minister of Finance issued a special regulation concerning the tax deductibility on donations for the Tsunami disaster in Aceh (Regulation Number 609/04).
+For example, the Minister of Finance issued a special regulation concerning the tax deductibility on donations for the Tsunami disaster in Aceh (Regulation Number 609/04).

 There is no specific provision about the abuse of this exemption through resale, but a general provision states that those who violate these exemption regulations and cause losses to the country’s income will be fined in the amount of 100 percent of the duty (Law on Customs and Duties Article 25(4)).